leslieDLcy/PyUncertainNumber/joss_paper/paper.md

 A comprehensive uncertainty framework for scientific computation involves a mathematical model, through which various input uncertainties are propagated to estimate the uncertainty of an unknown quantity of interest.
-In real-world applications, these input uncertainties are commonly manifested as mixed uncertainties, e.g. probability boxes (p-boxes) which effectively represents a set of distributionbs, combining both the aleatory and epistemic uncertainty in one structure, or a mixture of uncertainties suggesting, for instance, a vector of inputs parameters of aleatory (probability distributions), epistemic (intervals), and mixed nature (e.g. probability boxes).
+In real-world applications, these input uncertainties are commonly manifested as mixed uncertainties, e.g. probability boxes (p-boxes) which effectively represents a set of distributionbs, combining both the aleatory and epistemic uncertainty in one structure, or a mixture of uncertainties suggesting, for instance, a vector of inputs parameters of aleatory (e.g. probability distributions), epistemic (e.g. intervals), and mixed nature (e.g. probability boxes).

 Probability bounds analysis is one of the expressive frameworks proposed to manage uncertainties in an imprecise setting.
 Packages have been developed to facilitate the calculations of uncertain quantities, such as interval arithmetic [@marco_2022_6205624] and probability arithemetic [@gray:2021; @gray:2022].
 Collectively, they can be referred to as *uncertainty arithmetic* which straightforwardly computes the response provided the performance function.

-While it has the potential to automatically compile a non-deterministic subroutines via uncertain primitives, its usages face several challenges.
+While it has the potential to automatically compile non-deterministic subroutines via uncertain primitives, its usages face several challenges.
-Besides the known issues such as [dependency problems](https://pyuncertainnumber.readthedocs.io/en/latest/examples/repeated_variable.html), one significant challenge is that code accessibility is often not guaranteed.
-Importantly, the lack of this capability would largely restrict the adoption of xxx in practice.
+Besides the known issues such as [dependency problems](https://pyuncertainnumber.readthedocs.io/en/latest/examples/repeated_variable.html), one significant challenge is that code accessibility is often not guaranteed and hence unable to proceed.
+This would largely restrict the adoption of mixed uncertainty calculations in engineering practice.

-`pyuncertainnumber` enables rigorous uncertainty analysis for real-world situations of mixed uncertainties and partial knowledge.
-Aleatoric and epistemic uncertainties are recognised and treated appropriately in characterisation and propagation.

 `pyuncertainnumber` addresses that by enabling non-intrusive capability.
-How to work with black-box models?
+That is, generic black-box models can be propagated with (that fancy word) various types of uncertainty.
 This capability significantly boost its versatility for scientific computations by interfacing with many engineering softwares.